21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

 Funchal Hop-on Hop-off bus is a great way to see the main attractions just outside Funchal city center.

-You can book a 48-hr ticket, but if you have more time in Funchal, consider a 5-day option which costs just a tiny bit more and makes it possible to easily visit the picturesque village of Câmara de Lobos and the cliffs of Cabo Girão.
+You can book a 24-hour or a 48-hour ticket, but if you have more time in Funchal, consider a 5-day option.
+It costs just a tiny bit more and makes it possible to easily visit the picturesque village of Câmara de Lobos and the cliffs of Cabo Girão.

 Here you can find more information and book your tickets for the hop-on-hop-off bus.